In 2011, as always, Google began to troll everyone on the occasion of April XNUMXst.

 The turning point came in January 2019, when the FCC (Federal Communications Commission) granted Google the license to operate on frequencies between 57 and 64 GHz.

-And now some unconfirmed rumors, there are those who like: many rumors on the net say that Brin and Page's company could use a first release of Soli already in the next Pixel 4 smartphones.
+And now some unconfirmed rumors, there are those who like it: many rumors on the net say that Brin and Page's company could use a first release of Soli already in the next Pixel 4 smartphones.